nasa/cumulus/docs/integrator-guide/create-cumulus-data-mgmt-types.md

 ![Screenshot of Add Collection form](assets/cd_add_collection.png)

-* Once you submit the form, you should be able to verify your new collection in the list.
+* Once you submit the form, you should be able to verify that your new collection is in the list.

 ### Create A Rule